-There’s nothing wrong with children being exposed to electronic devices at a such a young age.
-We’re surrounded by technology in our everyday lives, so it’s only natural.
-But like with everything else introduced into your children’s lives, there should always be a balance.
-And if tablets are teaching them to rely on a single finger to do all the work, it may be time to give them something a little more challenging.
+There’s nothing wrong with children being exposed to electronic devices at such a young age, but there should be a balance.
+It may be time to give them something a little more challenging.

 Here’s the deal: